-& Access Statement planning how the application has embodied these principles.
+$\rightarrow$ This Design & Access Statement will demonstrate how the planning application has embodied these principles.

 IM Properties Plc

 IM Properties is one of the UK's largest independent development companies, with expertise in the development of new sites for industrial and logistics facilities.